 - Vatterott College.
 Vatterott’s one-year program offers components that can be taken online in addition to its in-person training.
 Students must take part in an internship before graduation.

-Medical assistants have been steadily employed in recent years, with the field likely to grow by 29 percent from 2016 to 2026, according to the U.S. Bureau of Labor Statistics (BLS).
-In Nebraska, the profession is likely to keep pace and grow by 27.2 percent within the same time span.
-Medical assistants in the U.S. receive an average annual salary of $33,580, according to the BLS.
-In Nebraska, medical assistants can expect to make approximately the same salary, with a state-wide average of $33,210 per year.
+Medical assistants have been steadily employed in recent years, with the field likely to grow by 16 percent from 2021 to 2031, according to the U.S. Bureau of Labor Statistics (BLS).
+In Nebraska, the profession is likely to keep pace and grow by 19 percent within 2020 to 2030.

 Working as a medical assistant can be an excellent option for people who are interested in health, science and people.
 Those who are good communicators, attentive to detail and able to think analytically will find the career particularly rewarding.
 It can give people without advanced degrees the opportunity to enter the medical field and start an exciting career as soon as they are ready to work.

 How much do medical assistants earn in the state of Nebraska?

-According to the U.S Bureau of Labor Statistics, medical assistants in the state of Nebraska made an average of $35,140 per year in 2019.
-Entry-level medical assistants earned around $26,050 and some experienced professionals earned salaries as high as $48,520.
+According to the U.S Bureau of Labor Statistics, medical assistants in the state of Nebraska made an average of $36,990 per year in 2021.
+Entry-level medical assistants earned around $28,820 and some experienced professionals earned salaries as high as $47,510.